 - Adrian Burde

 Burde has coached vault and tumbling for the Gators since 2011.
-A Gator has claimed the two of the last three NCAA vault titles (Marissa King/2011 and Kytra Hunter/2012).
-Florida has also taken Southeastern Conference event titles each of the last three seasons (Ashanée Dickerson, 2011 floor exercise; Hunter, 2012 vault, 2013 floor; Bridget Sloan, 2013 floor).
+A Gator has claimed two recent NCAA vault titles (Marissa King/2011 and Kytra Hunter/2012) and Bridget Sloan was runner-up in 2015.
+Florida has also taken Southeastern Conference event titles each of the last five seasons (Ashanée Dickerson, 2011 floor exercise; Hunter, 2012 & 2015 vault; 2013, 2014 & 2015 floor; Sloan, 2013 floor).

-Burde’s international coaching experience is a great benefit to the Gators.
 He coached Romanian Alexandra Eremia from 1997-99, who later was a member of the 2004 Olympic gold medal team and was awarded the bronze medal on the balance beam.
 Burde also coached Florica Leonida during the same time, who along with Eremia, earned a team silver medal at the 2003 World Championships.

 Burde was a member of the Romanian Junior National Team from 1988 to 1992.
 He joined the French club team Aix les Bains in 1992 and captured the all-around title at the 1994 French national meet.
 While competing, Burde also helped coach younger gymnasts at the club.